-We stopped in Kikwith, later a ferry crossed a river, then we changed trucks and passed through the towns of Ilebo, Kanaga, Mwene Ditu, Kamina, Bukama and finally, after six days we reached Lubumbashi, where I was given accommodation for free in a Spanish missionary society.
+We stopped in Kikwith, later a ferry crossed a river, then we changed trucks and passed through the towns of Ilebo, Kanaga, Mwene Ditu, Kamina, Bukama and finally, after six days we reached Lubumbashi, where I was given accommodation in a Spanish missionary society.

 The Spanish sisters in that Mission helped me to get rid of the bitumen of my face and hands.